Tonbo!: Other media

-In 2023, Miki City, known as the "City of Golf" due to its large number of golf courses, in collaboration with the manga, offered golf balls with Tonbo design printed on them as tax return gifts, to promote the sport in the city and to contribute to its financial reconstruction.
+In 2023, Miki City, known as the "City of Golf" due to its large number of golf courses, collaborated with the manga to offer golf balls with a Tonbo design printed on them as gifts for people who paid hometown tax to the city, with the goal of promoting the sport in the city and contributing to its financial reconstruction.
+This initiative raised more than ¥270 million in revenue for the city over a six-month period, with a total of 5,712 taxpayers participating.

 Reception

 Manga

 By June 2023, the manga had over 1.55 million copies in circulation (including digital copies); by November 2024, it had over 2.2 million copies in circulation (including digital copies).
 The manga placed third in Rakuten Kobo's second E-book Award in the "Long Seller Comic" category in 2024.